-3.1 The Outage Coordinator will review the Shop Response and establish the date and time for the outage after communicating and coordinating with the personnel impacted by the outage.

-Note: Project management business units are encouraged to provide dedicated contract staff for Large Projects to expedite outage coordination.

-3.2 The Outage Coordinator will obtain approval from the FM Property Manager / Director for the final scheduled date and time of the outage.

-Note: EH&S will approve fire alarms and fire sprinkler systems.

-3.3 The Outage Coordinator will send the final e-mail notification of the approved outage to Stakeholders and Customers.

-Note: This e-mail notification makes the outage an officially Scheduled Utility Outage.
-The FM Onsite Outage Manager must be designated in the e-mail.

-3.4 The Requestor will notify Contractors/Vendors when the outage schedule is official and will provide them with all the pertinent information.

-Note: For a complex outage, it is recommended that the Requestor and Contractor do a preoutage walk-through to confirm that the outage will occur as scheduled.

-3.5 The Outage Coordinator(s), Mission Area, and Stakeholders will meet, as needed, to discuss outages, review requested and Scheduled Utility Outages, and review the status of all Shop Response requests.

-4.0 Schedule and Execute Outage

-- 4.1 FM and/or designated Contractor personnel will execute the outage. - 4.2 The FM Property Manager / Director, or his/her designee, will approve the cancellation of the outage or the extension of the outage after it is executed. - 4.3 The FM Onsite Outage Manager will notify the Facility Operations Center and the Outage Coordinator that the work has been completed, extended, or cancelled. - 4.4 The Facility Operations Center or the Outage Coordinator will notify Stakeholders that the outage has been extended or cancelled. - 4.5 The Facility Operations Center will log completed and cancelled outages in the shift log.
+- 3.1 The Outage Coordinator will review the Shop Response(s) and establish the final level of the outage as well as the date and time for the outage after communicating and coordinating with the personnel impacted by the outage and consulting with group requesting the outage. - 3.2 The Outage Coordinator will obtain approval from the FM Property Manager / Director for the final scheduled date and time of the outage. - Note: EH&S will approve fire alarms and fire sprinkler systems. - 3.3 The Outage Coordinator will send the final Facility Outage Notification via e-mail of the approved outage to Stakeholders and Customers. - Note: This Facility Outage Notification e-mail makes the outage an officially Scheduled Utility Outage.
+The FM Onsite Outage Manager and their one up, FM PM and Contractor PM must be listed with proper contact information if applicable. - 3.4 The Requestor will notify Contractors/Vendors when the outage schedule is official and will provide them with all the pertinent information. - For a complex outage, it is recommended that the Requestor and Contractor do a pre-outage walk-through to confirm that the outage will occur as scheduled. - 3.5 The Outage Coordinator(s), Mission Area, and Stakeholders will meet, as needed, to discuss outages, review requested and Scheduled Utility Outages, and review the status of all Shop Response requests. - 3.6 The Outage Coordinator schedules and executes a Planned Utility Outage. - 3.7 FM and/or designated Contractor personnel will execute the outage. - 3.8 The FM Director, and/or his/her designee, will approve the cancellation of the outage prior to the execution of the outage or the extension of the outage if appropriate. - 3.9 The FM Onsite Outage Manager will notify the Facility Operations Center (FOC) (Monitoring Services) via radio or e-mail if the work has been completed. - 3.10 The FOC or the Outage Coordinator will notify Stakeholders if an outage has been cancelled or extended. - 3.11 The FOC will log completed and cancelled outages in the Outage Request system. - 3.12 Outage coordinator will schedule outage only after all EH&S actions are completed.
+See Utility Outage Process Flow. - 3.13 Fire and life Safety outages: - ILSM Shop Responses will not be required if the words "commission," "inspection," or "testing" are part of the description in the Outage Request.
+A new ILSM Shop Response will be required if the date and or time changes for the outage. - 3.14 Pre-construction meetings should be held with O&M and Outage Coordination ASAP to assure that any predetermined outages list be communicated so that these outages may fall within Outage Scheduling Procedure Timeline. - 3.15 A project event that affects Facility operations or an event that was not forecasted but still must be completed immediately to keep the project moving towards completion requires an

+Outage Request.
+Some of these outages may be requested on short notice, but will be tracked and reflected in the monthly metrics report.
+(See Appendix A - Summary of Outage Schedule Procedure Timeline.)

-5.0 Cancellations
+4.0 Cancellations

-- 5.1 If situations require the outage to be cancelled or rescheduled, the FM Project Manager / FM Property Manager / Director or on-site manager is responsible for cancelling an outage after it has been approved and before it is executed. - 5.2 The Facility Operations Center and Outage Coordinators will communicate cancellations as follows: - A. During Normal working hours:
+- 4.1 If situations require the outage to be cancelled or rescheduled, the FM Project Manager / FM Director / FM on-site manager and/or their designee are responsible for cancelling an outage after it has been approved and before it is executed. - 4.2 The FOC and Outage Coordinators will communicate cancellations as follows: - A. During normal Hours of Operation:

-Outage Coordinator issues a cancellation notice under the direction of the FM Project Manager / FM Property Manager / Director or on-site manager.
+Outage Coordinator issues a cancellation notice under the direction of the FM Project Manager / FM Director or on-site manager one-up.

-B. After normal working hours:
+B. After normal Hours of Operation: